TLDR:

 Run the above

-commands from that docker container:docker run -v /local_directory:/working -it --rm lambda3.9:local
+pipcommands from that docker container:docker run -v /local_directory:/working -it --rm lambda3.9:local

-parameter sets up a volume to the path you choose locally.
+The -v parameter sets up a volume to the path you choose locally.
 Make this where you want to install the libs to.

 Basically, you need to run a container that has the same runtime AWS Lambda will have and install 3rd party libraries there.
 Then you can upload those with your Lambda zip file.
 Now, you won’t have compatibility issues.